EasyDynamics/oscal-editor-deployment/all-in-one/BUILDING-TESTING.md

 `--build-arg` is the `OPTION` that specifies how the image is being built.

-The image can be built by running
+The image can be built by executing the command below

 ```bash
 docker build --tag oscal-editor-all-in-one .